 The accuracy was increased by continuously updating the data set for each symbol from time to time.Working VideoSample Picture

 I have used Android Studio to create the app.
 The app shows the symbol generated with voice output.
+For testing purpose you can use the below app from the google play store for android.

 This tool can be: